thelogicalgrammar/NeuralNetIteratedQuantifiers/README.md

 *CogSci_paper.py* contains snippets of code needed to reproduce the plots shown in the CogSci paper.
 Other plotting functions can be found in plotting.py.

+### Data

+The original data plotted in the CogSci paper is available at https://osf.io/ume39/?view_only=5af8aa196e484001ae1758cc5bcff5a4.

 ## Authors

 * **Shane Steinert-Threlkeld** - *Co-first author*